DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 Personally I don't have enough time in this week.
 So my works were a bit small.

-I implemented load code path and implement `DoNumberToFloat16RawBits`.
+I implemented software emulation load code path and implement `DoNumberToFloat16RawBits`.

 The plan of next week was:
 1. Run the microbenchmark